Welcome to the Department of History!

-We are a group of eight scholars whose research specialities are in various aspects and regions of South African history from the early modern era through to the present.
+We are a group of ten scholars whose research specialities are regions of South African and global history from the early modern era through to the present.
 Studying history enhances our understanding of how the world we live in has come to be, and our awareness of how societies and different cultures function and change over time.

 The skills which historians possess include the ability to conduct different kinds of reseaerch using archival, oral and literary sources, amongst others.
 Additionally, they possess the ability to read critically and write articulately, making and analysing arguments on the basis of evidence.
 These sought-after skills are crucial for work in the fields of journalism, heritage practice, education, government/civil service as well as non-governmental and corporate work.

 UJ Seminar – Marc Epprecht and Allison Goebel (Queens University)